Tifloz/DEV_area_2019/README.md

     - Area is a software application throught the creation of a business application.
     - A software application suite that functions similar to IFTTT and/or Zapier.
     - An application server to implement all the features.
-    - A web client to use the application from your browser by querying theapplication server.
+    - A web client to use the application from your browser by querying the application server.
     - A mobile client to use the application from your phone by querying theapplication server.

 ### The Features !

-  - The user registers are on the application in order to obtain an account.
+  - The user registers are on the application can obtain an account by registering.
   - The registered user then confirms their enrollment on the application before being able to use it.
   - The application then asks the authenticated user to subscribe to Services.
-  - The authenticated user composes AREA by interconnecting an Action to a REAction previously con-figured.
+  - The authenticated user composes AREA by interconnecting an Action to a REAction previously configured for service.
-  - The application triggers AREA automatically thanks to triggers.
+  - The action set on a service is triggered automaticaly and due the reaction.
+  - The user can login within an account.

 ### MarkDown
 Markdown